Why Walmart Makes Product Images Look Blurry? Understanding Walmart’s Compression System

 • blocky artifacts in shadows or gradients

-To keep files lean, EXIF and ICC profiles are often removed.
+To keep files lean, non-essential metadata suich as EXIF and ICC profiles are often removed.
 Losing color profiles may slightly shift hues or contrast.

-Some PNG uploads are converted to JPEG, which introduces compression artifacts on edges and flat-color surfaces.
+Some PNG uploads are converted to JPEG, especially transparent PNGs, which introduces compression artifacts on edges and flat-color surfaces.

 After Walmart’s servers generate the resized versions, they are cached and served by the platform’s global CDN.